Code1-SecB/Code_1_FA18/week-02/README.md

 - code should be thoroughly commented!

 ### Extra credit
 Can you make the colors in your composition change in interesting ways by making the canvas width and height a multiple of 255?
+If width and height are proportional to the 255 RGB scale, how might the colors change in relation to coordinates in the canvas?
 - ex. size(255,255) or size(510,510)
 - please provide a comment to let me know if you're attempting the extra credit